codicate/underclassmen-internships/README.md

-# underclassman-internships

-Ultimate list of internship/externship/fellowship curated to freshmen and sophomores studying Computer Science
+## 💥 Curated list of internships/externships/fellowships for CS freshmen and sophomores 💥

-Plus some resources for juniors & above, underrepresented students in CS, and non-CS students

-Will try my best to update frequently.
-Stars & PR appreciated!
+Will do my best to update frequently through the fall.
+Stars & PR appreciated!!

 ✅ = open